weaveworks/scope/site/building.md

     kill -USR1 $(pgrep -f scope-probe)
     docker logs weavescope

+If you run with `--probe.http.listen` enabled, these are exposed as Prometheus metrics instead, via http at `/metrics`.

 ## <a name="profiling"></a>Profiling

 Both the Scope App and the Scope Probe offer [HTTP endpoints with profiling information](https://golang.org/pkg/net/http/pprof/).